 - iShares Cybersecurity and Tech ETF (0.25% annual fee).
 Allows you to invest in companies at the forefront of cybersecurity innovation with exposure to global stocks along the full value chain of cybersecurity and tech industries.
 Seek long-term growth with companies that can shape the global economic future

 There are so many index funds on the Hatch platform.
-I would just encourage you to just sign up to Hatch (for free) just to have a look around and see what’s on the platform- they also have access to other large ETF fund providers such as the Vanguard with annual fees starting from 0.03%.
+I would encourage you to sign up to Hatch (for free) just to look around and see what’s on the platform- they also have access to other large ETF fund providers such as the Vanguard with annual fees starting from 0.03%.

 InvestNow is free to join.
 You don’t have to deposit $250 to become a user.
-And you don’t have to pay a trade or currency exchange fee every time you purchase some units in the iShare funds.
+And you don’t have to pay a trade or currency exchange fee every time you purchase some iShare funds units.